Iaryan-21/Iaryan-21.github.io/_pages/about.md

 ## Expertise

-I specialize in developing and deploying AI solutions from conception to implementation, with experience spanning:
+I have experience in developing and deploying AI solutions from conception to implementation, with experience spanning:
-- Advanced Image Processing
+- Image Processing
 - Robotics Development
-- Large Language Models
+- Large Language Models Integration and Development
 - Neural Architecture Design
 - System Integration